Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Introduction

-\paragraph{\bf Our model of computations.} Our algorithms work in the \emph{word-RAM} model; see \cite{DBLP:conf/stacs/Hagerup98}.
-In this model we assume that $\sigma$ and $n$ fit in a single machine word, in other words, a single machine word has at least $\max(\log \sigma,\log n)$ bits and simple arithmetic operations on small numbers (i.e., the numbers which fit in a constant number of machine words) are performed in constant time.
-The basic arithmetic operations on (large) numbers of size at most $\sigma^n$ take $\Oh(n)$ time.
+\paragraph{\bf Our model of computations.} Our algorithms work in the \emph{word RAM} model; see \cite{DBLP:conf/stacs/Hagerup98}.
+In this model, we assume that $\sigma$ and $n$ fit in a single machine word; in other words, a single machine word has at least $\max(\log \sigma,\log n)$ bits and simple arithmetic operations on small numbers (i.e., numbers which fit in a constant number of machine words) are performed in constant time.
+Basic arithmetic operations (addition, subtraction, multiplication by a small number) on numbers of size at most $\sigma^n$ take $\Oh(\frac{\log \sigma^n}{\max(\log n, \log \sigma)}) = \Oh(n)$ time.

 Another model of computation is the \emph{unit-cost RAM}, where each arithmetic operation takes constant time.
 This model is rather unrealistic if we deal with large numbers.
 However, it is a useful intermediate abstraction.